 TIP: Because the power switch acts like a variac, if the reaction is heating too slowly or you need more power (e.g., heating to high temperatures), give the heater more power by turning the power level up one setting.
-If the reaction needs less power than normal(e.g., heating to easier to guess the volume being heated than the appropriate "percent power" to apply to a heater.
-'Heat Off' turns off the heater so the controller displays temperature only.
-Section 3.5 should be read by all new users.

--low temperatures (<600 C) or the temperature overshoots the set point excessively, turn the power down one setting.
+If the reaction needs less power than normal (e.g., heating to low temperatures $<60^{\circ}$ C) or the temperature overshoots the set point excessively, turn the power down one setting.
 DO NOT set the power switch on a setting too high initially to heat the reaction quickly and then lower it to the correct setting, this degrades heating performance.

 Enter the setpoint (i.e., the desired temperature).
-Hold in the button and 4 simultaneously press the \uparrow key to increase or the \checkmark key to decrease the setpoint.
-The setpoint can be seen at anytime by holding in the button, the setpoint appears as a blinking number in the display.
+Hold in the \ button and simultaneously press the $\uparrow$ key to increase or the $\Psi$ key to decrease the setpoint.
+The setpoint can be seen at anytime by holding in the \ button, the setpoint appears as a blinking number in the display.

+Set the timer.
 When power is applied to the controller, by default, the timer turns power OFF to the heater as a safety precaution.